microsoft/FluidFramework/docs/README.md

 Open `http://localhost:1313` to preview the site.
-Any changes to the source content will automatically force an HTML re-render allowing you to preview your modications in quasi real time.
+Any changes to the source content will automatically force an HTML re-render allowing you to preview your modifications in quasi real time.

 If you want to debug the generated content, you can build the site and see the output in the `public/` folder: